(Updated September 2016)

 Gaseous diffusion process

 In recent years only the USA and France used the process on any significant scale.
 Russia phased it our in 1992.
 The last of three large plants in the USA originally developed for weapons programs had a capacity of some 8 million SWU per year and was operated since 1993 by USEC.
 It was used to enrich some high-assay tails to mid 2013 before being finally shut down after 60 years operation.
 At Tricastin, in southern France, a more modern diffusion plant with a capacity of 10.8 million kg SWU per year had been operating since 1979 (see photo above).
 This Georges Besse I plant could produce enough 3.7% enriched uranium a year to fuel some ninety 1000 MWe nuclear reactors.
-It was shut down in mid-2012, after 33 years continuous operation.
-Its replacement (GB II, a centrifuge plant – see below) has commenced operation.
+It was shut down in mid-2012, after 33 years' continuous operation.
+Its replacement (GB II, a centrifuge plant – see above) has commenced operation.

 The large Georges Besse I enrichment plant at Tricastin in France (beyond cooling towers)